Charles-Zhang-Deep-Dive/Deep-Dive-Dev-Central/TechnicalLog/Deep Dive Technical Log - 2021.07 (July).md

 1. (Gameplay) Add RoleSimulation Actor Component; (Semantics) Add details to Bar Tender behavior, allow "ice-breaking" talk;
 2. (Code Architecture) Split PatternHandler into PatternHandler and PatternReactor for responsibility division between internal and external state updates;

+# 20210721

+1. (Semantics) Add basic semantics for "Are you from the neighbourhood?".